Ancient Carthage: Political system

 Modern scholars continue to debate whether Greek sources misunderstood Carthage's political structure, mistakenly referring to its leaders as “kings” due to unfamiliarity with its constitutional system.
 Historian Richard Miles argues that Carthage's oligarchic system dates back to the city's very founding.
 Phoenician monarchs traditionally shared authority with an advisory council known as the Adirim (“the mighty ones”), composed of wealthy merchant elites.
 Carthage appears to have followed a similar model with a governing council called the Blm, a group of nobles who oversaw key areas such as religion, administration, and military affairs.
 Miles further argues that the legend of Queen Dido, portrayed as dying without an heir, served a political purpose: to reinforce the legitimacy of an oligarchic system by rejecting the idea of a lasting royal dynasty.

 According to historian Eve MacDonald, it was during the 6th century BC that Carthage's political system underwent major change.
 Roman historian Justin recounts the case of the Carthaginian general Malchus, who was celebrated for victories in Sicily but later exiled after a defeat in Sardinia against the local population.
 Malchus returned at the head of a personal army and besieged Carthage.
 During the siege he even ordered the crucifixion of his own son, who had been serving religious duties in Tyre on Carthage's behalf.
 After breaking into the city, Malchus executed several leading magistrates, though he was soon overthrown by rival factions, put on trial, and executed himself.

-A late 6th-century BC votive inscription from Carthage references Malchus in a line read as “In the twentieth year of the rule of the Stufets in Carthage.”
+A late 6th-century BC votive inscription from Carthage references Malchus in a line that reads as “In the twentieth year of the rule of the Stufets in Carthage.”
 MacDonald stresses that both the inscription and Malchus's dramatic story point to a period when Carthage shifted away from monarchy and toward an oligarchic republic.
 Historian Dexter Hoyos places Malchus's activity roughly between 550 and 530 BC, which aligns this political upheaval with his lifetime.
 Hoyos claims that a different read of the votive inscription, "the hundred and twentieth year", implies that effective aristocratic rule was already established by the late seventh century.